 Mr. Dauch has nearly 30 years of experience in the automotive and manufacturing industries, including most recently as the Chief Executive Officer of the publicly traded automotive supplier firm, Delphi Technologies (NYSE: DLPH).
 Previously, Mr. Dauch served as the President and CEO of Accuride Corporation from 2011 to 2019 and of Accument Global Technologies from 2008 to 2011, in various executive roles at American Axle & Manufacturing from 1995 to 2008 and United Technologies from 1992 to 1995 and as an officer in the United States Army from 1983 to 1990.
-Mr. Dauch attended the United States Military Academy at West Point, where he graduated with a bachelor's of science degree in engineering, and the Massachusetts Institute of Technology, where he graduated with a dual master's of science in engineering and management.
+Mr. Dauch attended the United States Military Academy at West Point, where he graduated with a Bachelor of Science in engineering, and the Massachusetts Institute of Technology, where he graduated with a dual Master of Science in engineering and management.

-Gregory Ackerson, Interim Chief Financial Officer
+Robert Ginnan, Chief Financial Officer